dbos-inc/dbos-demo-apps/bank/README.md

 ```

 After running the authentication middleware, Operon uses its returned user and roles to decide whether the current request is authorized to invoke the target Operon operation.
-For example, `john@test.com` only has an "appUser" role and is not authorized to create a new account.
+For example, we configure another test user, email and password `john@test.com / 123`, to only have an "appUser" role and is not authorized to create a new account.
+If you logged in as `john@test.com`, pressing the "Create a New Account" button would fail.